Are you looking to earn a GED in Louisiana? The GED exam is one of the key high school equivalency assessments in Louisiana.

 The Name of the GED credential in Louisiana

 In Louisiana, the GED credential is officially recognized as the High School Equivalency Diploma.
-This prestigious diploma is awarded to individuals who successfully pass the four subject tests that comprise the GED exam.
+As part of adult education in Louisiana, this credential is awarded to individuals who successfully pass the four subject tests that comprise the GED exam.

 Additionally, there is no state residency requirement for taking the GED test in Louisiana.
 This means that individuals from any state or country can take the test if they meet the other eligibility criteria.